By Richard Godman

 You might be able to make a deal with the other driver privately or take them to court – but the most likely scenario is that you’ll need to pay to repair or replace your car out of your own pocket in the first instance should the cost exceed the limited cover provided by your insurance policy.

 If you’re not sure which is right for you, think about what will happen if your car is damaged or written off.

 - Have you got enough money to replace or repair your car, or would you need insurance money?

 - Have you got a realistic idea of what your car is worth?
 What is its market value?

-- How will you get around if your car is being repaired for anywhere from a few days to a few weeks?
+- How will you get around if your car is being repaired over a period of say a few days to a few weeks?
 Do you need policy with a rental car benefit?

 - How much would your premium and excess be in comparison to the value of your car?

 - For some customers, Comprehensive cover gives them peace of mind, but for others a Third Party policy might be the right solution.

 As always, make sure you’ve read your policy carefully, so you know what you’re covered for – and keep yourself and others safe on the roads.

 5 easy steps if you have a collision